 - A. Required Improvements.
-Before any development receives final approval, the developer shall install required improvements and replace or repair any such improvements, which are damaged during the development.
-In lieu of installation of all required improvements, the developer may execute and file with the city an agreement guaranteeing completion of such improvements together with any needed replacement or repair.
-The agreement shall: - Specify the period of time within which all work required would be completed.
+Prior to final plat approval, the developer shall install required improvements and replace or repair any such improvements, which are damaged during the development.
+In lieu of installation of all required improvements, the developer may execute and file with the city for review and approval by the public works director an agreement guaranteeing completion of such improvements together with any needed replacement or repair only when completion of improvements prior to final plat approval is impracticable due to extenuating circumstances or other factors beyond the control of the applicant as determined by the city.
+The agreement shall: - 1.
+Specify the period of time within which all work required would be completed.
 The time for completion shall not exceed two years from the date of final approval of the plat.
 The agreement may provide for reasonable extensions of time for completion of work.
 Extensions must be requested, approved by the city council, and properly secured in advance of the required initial completion date; - 2.
 Require notice by the developer to the public works director promptly upon completion of all required improvements; - 3.
 Provide for notice of approval or disapproval by the public works director of the improvement within a reasonable time after receiving notice of completion; - 4.
-Require bond or other financial security to be provided by the subdivider pursuant to CMC Section 17.21.050; - 5.
+Require financial security to be provided by the subdivider pursuant to CMC Section 17.21.050; - 5.
 Provide that if the developer fails to complete all required work within the period specified, the city may take steps to demand performance of the developer's obligation within a reasonable time not to exceed ninety days from the date of demand; - 6.
 Provide that if the required improvements are not completed within that time, the city may take action to require the subdivider to forfeit the financial security; - 7.
 Provide that the city shall be entitled to recover all costs of such action including reasonable attorney's fees; - 8.
 Provide that following recovery of the proceeds of the financial security, those proceeds shall be used to complete the required improvements and pay the costs incurred; and - 9.
 Provide that should the proceeds of the financial security be insufficient for completion of the work and payment of the costs, the city shall be entitled to recover the deficiency from the developer. - B. Maintenance Agreement.
 Regardless of whether all required improvements are completed prior to final approval, as a condition of such approval the developer shall execute an agreement to assure successful operation of all improvements.
-The agreement shall: - Require the developer to post a bond or other financial security in an amount equal to at least ten percent of the total cost of all required improvements to secure successful operation of all required improvements and full performance of the developer's maintenance obligation.
+The agreement shall: - Require the developer to post a financial security in an amount equal to at least twenty five percent of the total cost of all required improvements to secure successful operation of all required improvements and full performance of the developer's maintenance obligation.
 Such financial security shall be effective for a two-year period following final acceptance of installation of all required improvements; - 2.
 Require the developer to perform maintenance functions on drainage improvements for a period of time not to exceed two years from approval of their completion or final acceptance, whichever is later.
 It shall be the developer's responsibility to assure there is a functioning storm drainage system at the end of the two-year warranty period; and - 3.
-Not relieve the developer of liability for the defective condition of any required improvements discovered following the effective term of the security given; - 4.
-Provide a waiver by the developer of all claims for damages against any governmental authority that may occur to the adjacent land as a result of construction, drainage and maintenance of the streets and other improvements.
+Not relieve the developer of liability for the defective condition of any required improvements discovered following the effective term of the security given;

+4. Provide a waiver by the developer of all claims for damages against any governmental authority that may occur to the adjacent land as a result of construction, drainage and maintenance of the streets and other improvements.